 Project partner Angermeier Ingenieure installed around 100 geotechnical sensors and 400 geodetic monitoring points to carry out precise monitoring across the tunnel project.
 Multi-point extensometers were located at several points along the tunnel under public areas and roadways.
 And to automate data acquisition without installing long and expensive cables, the extensometers were connected to Worldsensing vibrating wire 5-channel data loggers.
 A wireless biaxial tiltmeter, which serves as a sensor and node in one, was installed to monitor the tilt of surrounding structures.

 The battery-powered data loggers, installed in a covered manhole to prevent vandalism, send data wirelessly to a gateway installed on a temporary office on site.
 From there, the network transmits the data to an evaluation and visualization system.

 For connectivity, Worldsensing uses LoRa, a long-range, low-power wireless technology used by IoT networks worldwide.
 Features of the system include:

 - Radio signals up to 32 times stronger than those of other wireless monitoring systems–strong enough to penetrate through metallic manholes.

 - A star network topology that can cover a range of up to 2.5 miles/4 kilometers in a tunnel without any repeaters.

 - Low-power edge devices that can last for up 10 years or until project completion, around 2025.

-Using Loadsensing, which allows collecting monitoring data wirelessly, eliminates the need for expensive cabling that could disrupt traffic and construction work.
-While setting up the system is simple, data can be acquired even from sensors inside manholes.
+The monitoring solution eliminates the need for expensive cabling that could disrupt traffic and construction work.
+Setting up the system is simple and data can be acquired even from sensors inside manholes.